 Metaxas and the hydroplane

-This is a short story about Metaxas from an American magazine for children after WW2:
+This is a short (fictional) story about Metaxas from an American magazine for children after WW2, which was retrieved in 2005 by priest John W. Ritenbaugh for a sermon called “Don’t Lose Your Focus!”.

 Here is another something that actually happened.
 There was a man named Metaxas.
 He was the dictator of Greece right around the time of the beginning of the Second World War.
 This man was a pilot as well as being a general in the army.
 He piloted his own plane.